javafa/javafa/README.md

     loop ScoreChecker
         ModelSelector->>Merger: Highest two
         Merger->>Evaluator: Merged one
-        Evaluator->>Merger: If the score is lower
+        Evaluator->>ModelSelector: If the score is not enough end
-    end
 ```